nerves-project/nerves_examples/hello_gpio/README.md

 # Hello GPIO

-# WARNING
-All of the examples in this repository require the 1.0.0 release candidate version of the `nerves_bootstrap` archive.
-Install it with

 This example demonstrates how to use General-Purpose Input/Output (GPIO) pins as digital inputs and outputs using the `elixir_ale` library.